Back to Top

 The Minimum European Health Module (MEHM), which is comprised of general self-perceived health, self-reported longstanding illnesses and longstanding health problmes, and self-reported long-standing limitations in activities people usually do because of health problems.

-Department of Health, Health Service Executive, Eurostat, researchers, media, general public
+Department of Health, Health Service Executive, Eurostat, researchers, media and the general public

 Central Statistics Office